 Can You Get a Medical Marijuana Card for Cancer in Arkansas?

 If you live in Arkansas and are battling cancer, cannabis may provide some relief.
 The Arkansas Department of Health has listed cancer among its qualifying conditions for medical marijuana.
-If you’re interested in obtaining a medical marijuana card for cancer in Arkansas, Green Health Docs can help you get certified.
-Click here to apply for your Arkansas medical marijuana card.
+If you’re interested in obtaining your Arkansas medical marijuana card for symptoms associated with cancer treatment, Green Health Docs can help you get certified.

 Do All Cancers Qualify for Medical Marijuana in Arkansas?